 Once you have identified a reliable notary, it’s important to make sure they are insured and bonded so that any error or omission on their part is fully covered.
 It’s also important to inquire about the turnaround time for document completion; if needed quickly, ensure the notary can meet your timeline in order to avoid any delays.

 When meeting to sign papers, make sure that you bring the proper form of identification with you.
-It is vital for protecting yourself and ensuring your rights are honored according to law.
+It is vital for protecting yourself and ensuring your rights are honored according to the law.

 Accepted Forms of Identification

 “Accepted forms of identification for having notarial services performed include the following: